aleixalcacer/archetypes/docs/getting_started/tutorial.md

 The tutorials are organized into the following sections:

 - [Archetype Analysis](examples/aa.ipynb): This section includes tutorials that demonstrate how to perform AA using the Archetypes package.
-- [Biarchetype Analysis](examples/biaa.ipynb): This section includes tutorials that demonstrate how to perform Biarchetype Analysis using the Archetypes package.

 :::{toctree}
 :hidden: true